-5. Role Players
+3. Role Players

 - a.
-Prior to the arrival of the first Cadet, read the Role Player's Instructions and discuss with the Evaluator any specific instructions or concerns. - b.
-If any safety hazards are noted at the scene, tell the Evaluator immediately. - c.
+All role players will participate in an initial orientation of this unique training environment. - b.
+Role players will be reminded that discipline and self-control is fundamental to overall safety. - c.
+Prior to the arrival of the first Cadet, read the Role Player's Instructions and discuss with the Evaluator any specific instructions or concerns. - d.
+If any safety hazards are noted at the scene, tell the Evaluator immediately. - e.
 Role Players shall not introduce their own props into the Scenario.
-Additional props can be obtained from the Scenario Manager. - d.
-If any dangerous weapons [such as firearms that appear to be real] or dangerous conditions [such as loose animals, suspicious subjects, drones, or environmental hazards] are observed, Role Players can stop a Scenario test by saying, "Time out". - e.
-Role Players who feel any discomfort or pain during a Cadet's application of force should stop or pause the Scenario by saying, "BLUE".
-[Note: When the Cadet releases tension, the Role Player should resume the Scenario and appear to still be under control.] - f.
-Injuries should be reported to the Evaluator immediately. - g.
-No horseplay of any kind is allowed during Scenario training/testing. - h.
+Additional props can be obtained from the Scenario Manager. - f.
+If any dangerous weapons [such as firearms that appear to be real] or dangerous conditions [such as loose animals, suspicious subjects, drones, or environmental hazards] are observed, Role Players can stop a Scenario test by saying, "Time out". - g.
+Role Players who feel any discomfort or pain during a Cadet's application of force shall stop or pause the Scenario by saying, "BLUE".
+[Note: When the Cadet releases tension, the Role Player shall resume the Scenario and appear to still be under control.] - h.
+Injuries shall be reported to the Evaluator immediately. - i.
+No horseplay of any kind is allowed during Scenario training/testing. - j.
 Role Players must read and sign the POST Testing and Security Policy before participating in any Scenario testing.
-Role Players must also watch the POST Scenario Role Player video before participating in Scenario testing. - i.
-Role Players shall sign Attachment A of the Test Security Agreement. - j.
-Cell phones shall not be used by Role Players during Scenario training/testing unless the script requires cell phone usage.
-Role Players may check their cell phones during breaks. - k.
+Role Players must also watch the POST Scenario Role Player video before participating in Scenario testing. - k.
+Role Players shall sign Attachment A of the Test Security Agreement. - I. Cell phones shall not be used by Role Players during Scenario training/testing unless the script requires cell phone usage.
+Role Players may check their cell phones during breaks. - m.
 Role Players need to stay at their designated scenes unless on an approved break.
-Role Players who return to their vehicles during the training/testing day may only do so with permission and will be screened again for weapons upon their return. - I. Role Players who are waiting in the staging area must remain in that location until advised otherwise by Scenario Staff.
-Role Players are not permitted to wander among scenes. - m.
+Role Players who return to their vehicles during the training/testing day may only do so with permission and will be screened again for weapons upon their return. - n.
+Role Players who are waiting in the staging area must remain in that location until advised otherwise by Scenario Staff.
+Role Players are not permitted to wander among scenes. - Staging areas shall be clearly designated and have drinking water, restroom, a fully equipped first aid/trauma kit and AED readily accessible.
+(Chapter 1, Section 3 - POST 2024 Guidelines) - o.
 Role Players will attend a briefing at the beginning of each Scenario training/testing day.

-- 6. Instructors for specified tactical disciplines shall meet the instructor training requirements delineated in section 1070(b) of the California Code of Regulations Minimum Training Standards for Instructors of POST-Certified Specialized Training. - 7.
-Basic Course presenters shall be aware of the Scenario Manager and Scenario Evaluator requirements in section 1071(c) of the California Code of Regulations Minimum Training Standards for Regular Basic Course Academy Directors, Coordinators, Recruit Training Officers, Scenario Managers and Scenario Evaluators.
+- 4. Instructors for specified tactical disciplines shall meet the instructor training requirements delineated in section 1070(b) of the California Code of Regulations Minimum Training Standards for Instructors of POST-Certified Specialized Training. - Basic Course presenters shall be aware of the Scenario Manager and Scenario Evaluator requirements in section 1071(c) of the California Code of Regulations Minimum Training Standards for Regular Basic Course Academy Directors, Coordinators, Recruit Training Officers, Scenario Managers and Scenario Evaluators.

-V. FACILITY SPECIFIC SAFETY POLICY
+II.
+FACILITY SPECIFIC SAFETY POLICY

-F. Facility Guidelines
+A. Facility Guidelines